paquettm/eComH24S1/Codeception_LinuxDocker_Windows.md

 ### Add Codeception to your project

-To add Codeception to your project development dependencies, in your project base folder run
+To add Codeception to your project development dependencies we use composer.
+From the CLI, while located in your project base folder, run
 ```
 composer require "codeception/codeception" --dev
 ```
-If you ever get an error such as `bash: YOUR_COMMAND: command not found` where YOUR_COMMAND can be any command, then simply add ./ in front of the command to run it (if it is there in the present working directory (or run the export bit shown above).
+If you ever get an error such as `bash: YOUR_COMMAND: command not found` where YOUR_COMMAND can be any command, then run the PATH export command shown above.

-You should see a new folder appear: vendor.
+**You should see a new folder appear: vendor.**
 If it was already there, then some other subfolders probably appeared and, especially notice the `composer.json` file should now contain mention of Codeception in a dev section, similar (but maybe different) to the following:
 ```
 {